birchill/10ten-ja-reader/.changeset/tidy-kanji-playback.md

 ---

 Press <kbd>p</kbd> to play or stop the first entry's readings in the Words and Names tabs, or its stroke animation in the Kanji tab.
-Reading playback requires enabling audio in Settings → Audio.